JamesMBarr/Droneageddon/README.md

 train drones to track targets!

 ## Improvements
- - Define a proper fitness/cost function which penalises motor flickering
+ - Define a proper fitness/cost function which penalise motor flickering
  - Experiment using multiple web workers for training
  - Store and plot generation stats
  - Refactor the drone repository to handle multiple pre-trained